cloudmesh/technologies/chapters/tech/keystoneml.md

 ease of use and higher performance over existing systems for large scale learning [@sparks2016keystoneml].
-It is designed to be a faster and more sophisticated alternative to SparkML, the machine learning framework that's a full member of the Apache Spark club.
-Whereas SparkML comes with a basic set of operators for processing text and numbers, KeystoneML includes a richer set of operators and algorithms designed specifically for natural language processing, computer vision, and speech processing [@building].
-It has enriched set of operations for complex domains:vision,NLP,Speech, plus,advanced math And is Integrated with new BDAS technologies:
+It is designed to be a faster and more sophisticated alternative to SparkML, the machine learning framework that is a full member of the Apache Spark club.
+Whereas SparkML comes with a basic set of operators for processing text and numbers, KeystoneML includes a richer set of operators and algorithms designed specifically for natural language processing, computer vision, and speech processing [@sparks2016keystoneml].
+It has enriched set of operations for complex domains: vision, NLP, Speech, plus, advanced math And is Integrated with new BDAS technologies:
 Velox, ml-matrix, soon Planck, TuPAQ and Sample Clean [@spark].